Skip to main content

 Enactment date: Law number:

-Title: Resolution calling upon the New York State Senate to pass, the New York State Assembly to introduce and pass, and the Governor to sign, S.7815, which would tighten regulations, enhance inspections and background checks mandates, and provide training and resources to ensure the safety of children in child day care homes, programs, and facilities across New York State.
+Title: Resolution calling upon the New York State Legislature to pass, and the Governor to sign, S.6225/A.3899A, which would tighten regulations, enhance inspections, and provide training and resources to day care providers and parents to ensure the safety of children in child day care homes, programs, and facilities across New York State.

-Sponsors: Pierina Ana Sanchez, Linda Lee, Justin L. Brannan, Carlina Rivera , Shaun Abreu, Julie Menin, Chi A. Ossé, Alexa Avilés, Julie Won, Selvena N. Brooks-Powers, Diana I. Ayala, Christopher Marte, Chris Banks, Kamillah Hanks
+Sponsors: Pierina Ana Sanchez, Linda Lee, Justin L. Brannan, Carlina Rivera , Shaun Abreu, Julie Menin, Chi A. Ossé, Alexa Avilés, Julie Won, Selvena N. Brooks-Powers, Diana I. Ayala, Christopher Marte, Chris Banks, Kamillah Hanks, Sandy Nurse, Shekar Krishnan, Lincoln Restler, Oswald Feliz, Gale A. Brewer, Tiffany Cabán, Crystal Hudson, Jennifer Gutiérrez, Farah N. Louis

-Resolution calling upon the New York State Senate to pass, the New York State Assembly to introduce and pass, and the Governor to sign, S.7815, which would tighten regulations, enhance inspections and background checks mandates, and provide training and resources to ensure the safety of children in child day care homes, programs, and facilities across New York State.
+Resolution calling upon the New York State Legislature to pass, and the Governor to sign, S.6225/A.3899A, which would tighten regulations, enhance inspections, and provide training and resources to day care providers and parents to ensure the safety of children in child day care homes, programs, and facilities across New York State.

-By Council Members Sanchez, Lee, Brannan, Rivera, Abreu, Menin, Ossé, Avilés, Won, Brooks-Powers, Ayala, Marte, Banks and Hanks
+By Council Members Sanchez, Lee, Brannan, Rivera, Abreu, Menin, Ossé, Avilés, Won, Brooks-Powers, Ayala, Marte, Banks, Hanks, Nurse, Krishnan, Restler, Feliz, Brewer, Cabán, Hudson, Gutiérrez and Louis

-Whereas, On September 15, 2023, a tragic incident occurred at a Bronx day care center resulting in death of a one-year-old Nicholas Feliz-Dominici, and hospitalization of three other children after they ingested fentanyl; and
+Whereas, On September 15, 2023, a tragic incident occurred at a Bronx day care center resulting in the death of one-year-old Nicholas Feliz Dominici, and the hospitalization of three other children after they ingested fentanyl; and

 Whereas, The tragedy has raised grave concerns about the existing safety and inspection regulations around home-based child day care facilities in New York City (NYC); and